Bereavement Support Groups

 ACGB offers a support group for adults who are grieving the death of a parent.
 The group offers participants an opportunity to find that special understanding that comes from talking to people who have shared a similar experience.
 The group meets each month as a social and supportive group where memories, experiences and challenge are shared to help work through the grief experience.
-The group is run by a Specialist Bereavement Counsellor from the Australian Centre for Grief and Bereavement.
-The group is held at the ACGB office in Mulgrave, Victoria.
+The group is run by a Specialist Bereavement Counsellor from ACGB.
+The group is held at the Centre’s office in Mulgrave, Victoria.

 Bereavement at the Bar

 ACGB offer a group that meets the specific needs of bereaved men.
 'Bereavement at the Bar' meets once a month in a relaxed atmosphere of a pub.
 The group often share a meal, however no alcohol is consumed during the meeting.
 The group is run by a specialist bereavement counsellor from ACGB.